-The five people killed were all British nationals
+The five people who died were British nationals

 Twenty-seven people were on board the boat when it capsized

 Michelle Campbell says what happened that day will forever be etched in her memory.

 Eight people are alive because she and her husband, along with two hikers who were with them, were able to pull them out of the cold waters off the British Columbia coast when a whale-watching boat, with 27 people on board, capsized.

 The Campbells were on their way to shore in a boat that husband Francis drives often.
 They were the second group on the scene when the MV Leviathan II sank after a wave toppled the tourist vessel near Tofino on Sunday.

 Five people died, 21 were rescued and one person remains missing.